SOCIAL SCIENCE

 History

-Leads to: Level 3 History, Level 3 Classical Studies.
-History and Classical Studies is useful for careers in… media and television, historical research, journalism, teaching, public relations, government and social work, law, museums, art curation, human resources, foreign affairs, libraries, archives and records management, and more...
+Leads to: Level 3 History.
+History is useful for careers in… media and television, historical research, journalism, teaching, public relations, government and social work, law, museums, art curation, human resources, foreign affairs, libraries, archives and records management, and more...

 Psychology